 The authority must safeguard the property and assets appropriately (article 266(2) of the SCCrP).
 It cannot use the assets as its own.
-Property that is subject to rapid depreciation or that requires expensive maintenance, as well as securities or other assets with a stock exchange or market price, may be sold immediately under the Swiss Debt Enforcement and Bankruptcy Act, and the proceeds of sale seized (article 266(5) of the SCCrP).
+Property that is subject to rapid depreciation or that requires expensive maintenance, as well as securities or other assets with a stock exchange or market price, may be sold immediately in accordance with the DEBA, and the proceeds of sale seized (article 266(5) of the SCCrP).
 The investment of seized assets is further regulated by the Federal Ordinance on the Investment of Seized Assets.

 In practice, private managers of assets continue to manage them under the surveillance of the prosecutor.
 If tax must be paid or costs have been incurred, the prosecutor must give its consent before the payments are made.
-If it is foreseeable that the assets seized must be sold to preserve their value, the criminal authority shall take measures to obtain as high a yield as possible to safeguard the interests of the state and the accused.
-If the authority does not have the necessary knowledge, it must call in an expert (eg, if the seized assets are cryptocurrencies).